OpenBMB/MiniCPM-V/README.md

 #### 📌 Pinned

+* [2025.09.01] ⭐️⭐️⭐️ MiniCPM-V 4.5 has been officially supported by [llama.cpp](https://github.com/ggml-org/llama.cpp/pull/15575), [vLLM](https://github.com/vllm-project/vllm/pull/23586), and [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/pull/9022).
+You are welcome to use it directly through these official channels!
+Support for additional frameworks such as [Ollama](https://github.com/ollama/ollama/pull/12078) and [SGLang](https://github.com/sgl-project/sglang/pull/9610) is actively in progress.

 * [2025.08.26] 🔥🔥🔥 We open-source MiniCPM-V 4.5, which outperforms GPT-4o-latest, Gemini-2.0 Pro, and Qwen2.5-VL 72B.
 It advances popular capabilities of MiniCPM-V, and brings useful new features.
 Try it now!

 * [2025.08.01] ⭐️⭐️⭐️ We open-sourced the [MiniCPM-V & o Cookbook](https://github.com/OpenSQZ/MiniCPM-V-CookBook)!
 It provides comprehensive guides for diverse user scenarios, paired with our new [Docs Site](https://minicpm-o.readthedocs.io/en/latest/index.html) for smoother onboarding.